mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the group.

-Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees than a Commit message.
+Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise Security (PCS) guarantees than a Commit message.

 <!-- OPEN ISSUE: We have to decide if we want an external coordination
 via the application of a Handshake proposal. -->